When Your Health Insurance Company Says 'No'

 “The denial of the appeal letter will advise folks of their right to file for this external review,” she says.

-McConnell also stresses the importance of acquiring and saving documentation, including a detailed letter from the treating physician or facility explaining why the benefit should have been granted, as well as the insurance company’s explanation of the scientific or clinical judgment on which it based its determination, which insurers are required to provide at no charge upon request.
+McConnell also stresses the importance of acquiring and saving documentation of health services, including a detailed letter from the treating physician or facility explaining why the benefit should have been granted, as well as the insurance company’s explanation of the scientific or clinical judgment on which it based its determination, which insurers are required to provide at no charge upon request.

 “When you’re dealing with an insurance company,” she advises, “it’s important to keep every piece of paper.”